-- 1. Only use the approved mounting kits of Pfeiffer Vacuum for the connection of the turbopump. - 2.
+- 1. For the connection of the turbopump, use only the approved mounting kits from Pfeiffer Vacuum. - 2.
 Place the collar flange over the high vacuum flange of the turbopump. - 3.
 Insert the snap ring in the side groove on the high vacuum flange of the turbopump. - 4.
 Attach the turbopump with collar flange, snap ring and centering ring to the counter flange according to the figure. - 5.
 Use all prescribed components for the turbopump. - 6.
 Tighten the nuts cross-wise in 3 steps. - 7.
 Tightening torque: 5, 15, 25 ± 2 Nm